jaggerwang/jw-tornado-demo/README.md

 **run in dev mode with auto detecting code changing**

 ```
-> git clone git@github.com:jaggerwang/jw-pyserver.git && cd jw-pyserver
+> git clone git@github.com:jaggerwang/jw-api-server-tornado-demo.git && cd jw-api-server-tornado-demo
-> mkdir -p ~/data/projects/jw-pyserver # create directory for data volumes
+> mkdir -p ~/data/projects/jw-api-server-tornado-demo # create directory for data volumes
 > ./deploy.sh # pull images and run containers
 > ./fswatch.sh # watching code change, fswatch needed
 ```

-The data and log of server, mongodb and redis will be saved at host's path "~/data/projects/jw-pyserver", which mounted at container's path "/data".
+The data and log of server, mongodb and redis will be saved at host's path "~/data/projects/jw-api-server-tornado-demo", which mounted at container's path "/data".

 **run in prod mode**

 ```
-> git clone git@github.com:jaggerwang/jw-pyserver.git && cd jw-pyserver
+> git clone git@github.com:jaggerwang/jw-api-server-tornado-demo.git && cd jw-api-server-tornado-demo
-> mkdir -p /data/jw-pyserver # create directory for data volumes
+> mkdir -p /data/jw-api-server-tornado-demo # create directory for data volumes
 > ./deploy-prod.sh
 ```

-The data and log of server, mongodb and redis will be saved at host's path "/data/jw-pyserver", which mounted at container's path "/data".
+The data and log of server, mongodb and redis will be saved at host's path "/data/jw-api-server-tornado-demo", which mounted at container's path "/data".

 **build image of your own**

 ```
-> cd jw-pyserver
+> cd jw-api-server-tornado-demo
 > ./docker-build.sh
 ```